-- Wednesday, Thursday, Friday and Sunday: 11pm
+- 9am-11pm on Wednesday, Thursday, Friday & Sunday

 - We ask people to be considerate about drumming at all times, but especially after dusk.
 No drumming at all after the end of amplified music (see above) until at least 10am.

 For safety reasons we are unable to allow ticket holders’ vehicles down from the car park to the camping areas to unload/pack.
 This doesn’t apply to caravans: see the notes on Live-ins, below.
 Please be aware that you will have to walk with your belongings from the car park to wherever you choose to camp.

-- A live-in is a not a people carrier, or any other medium sized vehicle you want to park near (i.e. for storage).
+- A live-in is not a people carrier, or any other medium sized vehicle you want to park near (i.e. for storage).
 If you buy a Live-in pass for a vehicle that’s not going to be lived in, we’ll refund the difference in passes and you will need to leave the vehicle in the car park.

-If you bring a caravan (ie something towed behind a car) You’ll be allowed to drive down to unhitch, but we’d like the car to come back to the car park afterwards.
+- If you bring a caravan (i.e. something towed behind a car) You’ll be allowed to drive down to unhitch, but we’d like the car to come back to the car park afterwards.

 All designated camping areas are serviced by compost toilets, sinks and taps.
 First Aid is open 24 Hours a day for the duration of the Festival.
 We have hot shower facilities (and several saunas) distributed around site.
 (See the site map in your programme for locations.)